Add or manage BPM

 Step 7: Enrich with Custom Metadata

 As part of the Repository Model, you can add Custom Metadata to your BPM for enhanced governance, documentation, and business context.
+Each BPM can have zero or more custom metadata attributes configured based on your organizational needs.

-• Capture ownership – Assign BPM owners, process architects, or responsible teams
+- Owner – Assign BPM owners, process architects, or responsible teams

-• Link documentation – Reference runbooks, training materials, or business process specifications
+- Documentation Link – Reference runbooks, training materials, or business process specifications

 Tip